Paraphrasing Techniques for Maritime QA system: Our proposed approach

 \section{Our proposed approach}

-Our proposed approach, as shown in Figure \ref{fig:pipline}, improves on existing work for bootstrapping semantic parsers by not requiring manually annotated training data.
+Our proposed approach, as shown in Figure \ref{fig:pipline}, improves on existing work (such as SEQ2SEQ and RoBERTa-based semantic parsers) for bootstrapping semantic parsers by not requiring manually annotated training data.
 Instead, large-scale training datasets can be generated in an automated manner through the use of existing automatic paraphrasing techniques.
 Specifically, we design a compact set of \textit{synchronous grammar} rules to generate \textit{seed} examples as pairs of canonical utterances and corresponding logical forms.
 We then apply a number of paraphrasing and filtering techniques to this initial set to create a much larger set of more diverse alternatives.